kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 // +enum
 type PreemptionMode string

+<<[UNRESOLVED PremptionMode vs DisruptionMode]>>
+Should we rename it to DisruptionMode to allow reusing it e.g. in the EvictionRequest API?
+<<[/UNRESOLVED]>>

 const (
   // PreemptionModePod means that individual pods can be preempted independently.
+  // It doesn't depend on exact set of Pods currently running in this PodGroup.
   PreemptionModePod = "Pod"
   // PreemptionModePodGroup means that the whole PodGroup replica needs to be
   // preempted together.